eugyenoch/escrow/README.md

 To clone a repository using GitHub CLI, click Use GitHub CLI.
 ```

-2. After doing the above, Open Git Bash.
+2. After doing the above, ```Open Git Bash.```

-3.Change the current working directory to the location where you want the cloned directory.
+3. Change the current working directory to the location where you want the cloned directory.
-4.Type git clone, and then paste the git repository URL.
+4. Type git clone, and then paste the git repository URL.
 5. Press Enter to create your local clone.